Configuration

 Named lists

 LambdaStack uses a concept called named lists in the configuration YAML.
-Every item in a named list has the name
+Every item in a named list has the name key to identify it and make it unique for merge operation:

 By default, a named list in your configuration file will completely overwrite the defaults that LambdaStack provides.
 This behaviour is on purpose so when you, for example, define a list of users for Kafka inside your configuration it completely overwrites the users defined in the Kafka defaults.